radar/ryanbigg.com/_posts/2018-01-12-exploding-your-rails-app-with-dry-rb-and-rom.markdown

 end
 ```

 This code is gross and really hard to mentally parse.
+It doesn't follow any
+convention or any common design pattern.
 It doesn't even come
-close to the `dry-transaction` code.
-It's for this reason I think that
+close to the cleanliness of the `dry-transaction` code.

-`dry-transaction` should be used as a pattern for service objects in Rails
+It's for this reason I think that `dry-transaction` should be used as a pattern
-applications.
+for <s>service objects</s>, sorry I mean _transactions_ in Rails applications.
 The cleanliness of the class is definitely worth it.
-The
+The testability of each
-testability of each steps inside the transaction is dead-simple too.
+steps inside the transaction is dead-simple too.

 In this guide, we'll be using `dry-transaction` to build more service objects
 like these.
 We'll end up with some really slick looking code in our controllers: